-Earwax (Cerumen) is produced by special wax-forming glands located in the skin of the outer one-third of the ear canal.
+Earwax (cerumen) is produced by special wax-forming glands located in the skin of the outer one-third of the ear canal.
 It is normal to have cerumen in the ear canal as this waxy substance serves as a self-cleaning agent with protective, lubricating, and antibacterial properties.

 Posts